konimarti/toml.c3l/README.md

   Invalid TOML: parser::MISSING_KEYVAL_SEPARATOR
 ```

-The error output can be deactivated by setting the bool argument `verbose` to
+Error messages can be silenced by setting the optional `verbose` to `false` in
-`false` in the `toml::from_*` functions.
+any `toml::from_*` function.

-### Unmarshal TOML into struct
+### Decoding into Structs

-The parsed TOML data can also be unmarshalled into a custom struct with the
+Parsed TOML data can directly unmarshalled into a user-defined struct using the
 `TomlData.unmarshal` macro:

 ```cpp